SurveyMonkey/public_api_docs/includes/_collectors.md

-date_modified | Date collector was last modified | Date String url | If collector is a Web Collector (type 'weblink') then the url for the collector | String date_created | Date collector was created | Date String href | Resource API URL | String
+date_modified | Date collector was last modified | Date String url | If collector is a Web Collector (type 'weblink') then the url for the collector | String date_created | Date collector was created | Date String password_enabled | True if the collector is password protected | Boolean sender_email | Sender email for email collectors.
+User's email is used if null | String href | Resource API URL | String